 7. Eat at table service restaurants instead of quick service

 There are however some quick service restaurants that serve their food on something other than plastic plates.
-Satu’li Canteen in Pandora – The World of Avatar, Be Our Guest at Magic Kingdom, and Docking Bay at Star Wars Galaxy’s Edge all use real plates and silverware so you can avoid plastic waste.
+Satu’li Canteen in Pandora – The World of Avatar and Docking Bay at Star Wars Galaxy’s Edge all use real plates and silverware so you can avoid plastic waste.

 8. Take your own snacks with you